-Since 2011, OCTA has completed prequalification studies which involved more than 30 inspectors and over 60 different pavement control sections.
+Since 2011, OCTA has completed prequalification studies which involved over 60 different pavement control sections.
 From one prequalification cycle to the next, OCTA made an effort to streamline and improve the process by learning from the observations made during each prequalification cycle.
 Following are recommendations for inspectors interested in participating in the prequalification program: